microsoft/WhatTheHack/037-WindowsVirtualDesktop/Student/11-Configure-User-Experience-Settings.md

         - **TIP:** Enable Microsoft Authenticator passwordless sign-in as a method in AAD
     * Create and assign a Conditional Access policy to your users
         - Require MFA
-        - Target the appropriate WVD app for your scenario
+        - Target the appropriate AVD app for your scenario
         - Target both Browsers and "Mobile apps and desktop clients"

     - Create a Windows Update for Business policy in either [Intune](https://docs.microsoft.com/en-us/windows/deployment/update/deploy-updates-intune) or [Group Policy](https://docs.microsoft.com/en-us/windows/deployment/update/waas-wufb-group-policy)